Artemisia pallens: Uses

 The leaves and flowers yield an essential oil known as oil of Davana.
 Several species yield essential oil and some are used as fodder, some of them are a source of the anthelmintic chemical santonin.
 Davana blossoms are offered to Shiva, the God of Transformation, by the devotees, and decorate his altar throughout the day.
 Oral administration of high doses aqueous/methanolic extract from the aerial parts of the plants was observed to reduce blood glucose levels in glucose−fed hyperglycemic and alloxan-treated rabbits and rats.
 Davana is rarely used in cooking, but in India it is sometimes used in herbal teas for flavor.

+The aroma of davana oil is described as fruity, berry, black currant, tropical fruit, dried fruit, apricot, and tagette.